- What is shared ownership / equity sharing?

 Your legal costs are made up of two things – the professional fee for your solicitor and the amount for costs and outlays.

 If your application doesn’t progress to solicitors fees, for example if the valuation highlights issues with the property you have chosen, we will refund the solicitors fee.
-If the solicitor has started work on the case, we’ll pay what is due to the solicitor and refund the rest to you.
+If the solicitor has started work on the case, we’ll split what is due to the solicitor with you 50/50 and refund the rest to you.